Tookany Creek @ SPS: Restoring, Reconnecting, Reimagining

 Help us achieve a greener creek edge and future trail

-SPS is rebuilding after the fire in Abington, right along Tookany Creek where Abington, Jenkintown, and Cheltenham meet.
+SPS is rebuilding after the fire in Abington, along Tookany Creek where Abington, Jenkintown, and Cheltenham meet.

 -